Antarctida/box/README.md

 You can update Phalcon Box in two simple steps.

-1. First, you should update the Vagrant box using the `vagrant box update` command:
+1. First, you will need to update the Vagrant box using the `vagrant box update` command:
   ```bash
   vagrant box update
   ```